Why was the facility built?

 The Covanta Chester facility uses rotary combustion technology and cannot be directly compared to other mass burn grate technology facilities, which are more common.
 Despite the differences in the number of emission control systems, the technology employed at the Chester facility outperforms and produces lower emissions of nitrogen oxides, for example, than mass burn grate facilities with nitrogen oxide control systems.
 The main differences between the Chester facility and other Waste-to-Energy incinerators operated around the country, including Covanta’s, are technological and ultimately have little to no bearing on overall environmental performance.

 Despite already operating well below emissions standards, we are always working to minimize environmental impacts and are not opposed to implementing more pollution controls as new technology develops.
 In fact, in our recent sustainability report, we committed to installing more emissions control technology at our facilities located in environmental justice communities.
 We are currently evaluating available technology that will further reduce nitrogen oxides at the Chester facility.

 Is WTE safe for the community?

-Concentrations of regulated criteria air pollutants including NOx, sulfur dioxide (SO2), fine particulate matter (PM2.5), and ozone (O3) have all been reduced by up to 95% in Delaware County over the last 20 years.
-The Covanta facility in Chester is a relatively small source in the area, representing only 10% of total NOx emissions in Delaware County as of 2019.
+Concentrations of regulated criteria air pollutants including nitrogen dioxide (NO2), sulfur dioxide (SO2), fine particulate matter (PM2.5), and ozone (O3) have been reduced up to 95% in Delaware County over the last 20 years.
+Despite being called the ‘largest polluter’ in the area, the Covanta facility in Chester is actually a relatively small source of most pollutants, representing only 10% of total NOx emissions in Delaware County as of 2019.
 See below for more on how our emissions compare to other sources in the county.